chelohalo/trueNorth_backend/README.md

 npm install
 npm run dev

-NOTE: You need to set up the environment variables in a .env file in the backend folder.
+Important: To run the application properly, you need to turn on a local MongoDB instance.
+Additionally, set up the environment variables in a .env file within the backend folder.
 You can use the .env.example file as a template.
-Use your own JWT_SECRET and MONGODB_URI.
+Make sure to provide your own JWT_SECRET and MONGODB_URI.